scouten/asciidoc-parser/README.md

 ## License

-The `asciidoc_parser` crate is distributed under the terms of both the MIT license and the Apache License (Version 2.0).
+The `asciidoc-parser` crate is distributed under the terms of both the MIT license and the Apache License (Version 2.0).

 See [LICENSE-APACHE](./LICENSE-APACHE) and [LICENSE-MIT](./LICENSE-MIT).